 • Michael Grecco Productions v.
 Netease Information Technology.
 Successfully moved to dismiss copyright infringement claim brought against client based on improper venue.

 • Bureau National Interprofessionnel Du Cognac v.
-Prowood Wine & Spirits, Inc. Successfully represented our client in a federal district court case involving the sale of a third-party product, described as “Arman Cognac,” that was not genuine Cognac.
+Prowood Wine & Spirits, Inc. Successfully represented our client in a federal district court case involving the sale of a third-party product, “Arman Cognac,” that was not genuine Cognac.

 • Invista North America S.a.
 R.I. v.
 Hanwha Corporation.
-Successfully defended our client in an opposition proceeding, permitting Hanwha
+Successfully defended Hanwha in an opposition proceeding, permitting it to register its word-and-design mark for renewable energy services.

 • Creative Arts by Calloway, LLC v.
 Brooks.
 Successfully defended Cab Calloway's grandson, in the trial court and on appeal, against multiple attempts by his grandfather’s widow, her family, and their company to prevent him from performing his grandfather's music as "The Cab Calloway Orchestra."